-- Canadian Experience Class programme: It is helpful for the students, and it takes into consideration many factors like age, language proficiency, and level of education, etc. It is required to have 12 months of work experience, that is full time.
+- Canadian Experience Class programme: It is helpful for the students, and it takes into consideration many factors like age, language proficiency, level of education, etc. It is required to have 12 months of work experience, that is full-time.

-- Programme for Federal Skilled Worker: The Federal Skilled Worker is a program that is merit-based that uses a points-based Comprehensive Ranking System (CRS) to score and rank candidates against one another.
+- Programme for Federal Skilled Worker: The Federal Skilled Worker program is merit-based that uses a points-based Comprehensive Ranking System (CRS) to score and rank candidates against one another.
 Work experience is needed by the applicant for at least 12 months.

 - Provincial Nominee Programmes: Canada’s provinces and territories have their own immigration programs, which are known as Provincial Nominee Programs (PNPs).
 There are many PNPs that give preference to candidates who have studied in the province or worked in it.

 - Permit for Post-Graduation Work: This might not allow the applicant to get a direct permanent residency program, but it does allow international students who have graduated from Canada to live in Canada even after their period of study is completed.
 This is done so that the candidates can work with any employer in the country and apply for a visa through CEC.